mjavadhpour/cpp-tutorial/README.md

 Copyright (C) 2021 Free Software Foundation, Inc.
 ```

+> You need to configure CMake to use GCC for compilation.

 The purpose of this project is to use modern C++ features and work with them.